top of page

 Travel Time: ~2.5 hrs (by high-speed train)

-A must-see throughout your time in Italy is the city famous for fearing it may one day be forgotten: Venice.
-In the cities canals and alleyways, every turn leads to a postcard picture, and the best plan is to get lost on purpose.
+A must-see throughout your time in Italy is the city famous for the fear that it may one day be flooded: Venice.
+In the city's canals and alleyways, every turn leads to a postcard picture, and the best plan is to get lost on purpose.

 To travel to Venice from Florence, simply take the train from Florence SMN to Venezia S. Lucia.
-If you travel from sunrise to sunset (around 8 hours in Venice), you will give yourself plenty of time to experience the sinking city.
-In fact, my friend and I found ourselves with ample time on our hands, making it a relaxing retreat where we could simply get lost.
+If you go from sunrise to sunset (around 8 hours in Venice), you'll give yourself plenty of time to experience the sinking city.
+My friend and I found ourselves with ample time on our hands, making it a relaxing retreat where we could simply get lost.

 Venice, IT